kentyler/access_chatter/README.md

 # access_chatter
-A messaging system for Access that works like SalesForce's Chatter.
+A messaging system for Microsoft Access that works like SalesForce's Chatter.
+Access 10 or above.